-- Projected useable surface water contents available 12 and 18 months on May 1 (see Figure 1). - Watershed characteristics such as precipitation, wind and soil moisture indicate extreme dryness. - The Central Area Water Supply Committee has enacted or are considering severe restrictions on outdoor water use. - Customers believe that severe water-use restrictions are appropriate. - State water officials have declared a drought emergency. - Bans on most lawn watering justify prohibitions on some water-dependent businesses. - No tolerance to leaks and open water features as well as extensive watering of lawns, common believes that no unnecessary consumption can be tolerated.
+- Projected usable water supplies correspond to Category D (See Table 1). - Watershed characteristics such as precipitation, wind and soil moisture indicate extreme dryness. - The CAN Workshop has enacted or are advocating severe restrictions on outdoor water use. - Customers believe that severe water-use restrictions are appropriate. - Government/Regional water officials are taking drought emergency preparatory actions. - Bans on most lawn watering justify prohibitions on some water-dependent businesses. - No tolerance to leaks and open water features as well as extensive watering of lawns, common believes that no unnecessary consumption can be tolerated. - Targeted savings is monitored.